 UNHCR advocates and works with governments to strengthen laws and ensure displaced and stateless people can access basic rights and services.

 Working to ensure people forced to flee and those denied a nationality can access their human rights

 Citizens normally look to their own governments to guarantee their human rights and physical security.

 When people are forced to flee, it is often because they can no longer rely on their government to protect them – or because their own government is persecuting them.
-They can be deprived of their fundamental human rights in their homeland, during their flight to safety and while displaced from home.

 Text and media 11

 Protection underpins all UNHCR activities aimed at ensuring the rights of refugees, displaced and stateless people are recognized.

 We promote accession to the 1951 Refugee Convention which outlines the international standards of treatment for refugees.
 We also support States to register displaced people and provide them with documentation, and support refugee status determination, which is the administrative process that decides if a person seeking international protection is considered a refugee under international, regional or national law.